 Social media is about conversations with your customers.
 But let’s face it, it’s also increasingly about paid ads – a trend that’s probably not going anywhere anytime soon.
 Nothing wrong with that, provided that you’re doing your ads right.

 Come along, let’s take a look at what that means and how to get started with Facebook and Instagram ads.

-Protect your Facebook Ads from hate & spam
+Protect your Facebook and Instagram Ads from hate & spam

-Set up Auto-moderation rules and protect your Facebook Ads from hate speech, inappropriate comments, and spam.
-Or automatically delete all comments on specific posts.
-Try it for free:
+Set up Auto-moderation rules and protect your Facebook and Instagram Ads from hate speech, inappropriate comments, and spam.
+Or automatically delete all comments on specific posts – with an all-in-one social media tool.